hshi/AFQMCLAB/README.md

 - `FFTW` wrap does not support 64 bit int and openmp.
 - `MAGMA` wrap does not support 64 bit int and openmp.

   //TODO: Compare with fortran code?
 Check 4x4 half-filling speed?
+Test in Fast computer?
+Bridge?

+  //TODO: Read Lin Table?

   //TODO: Change bin in tensor_hao for fix size, install bin